Minimum Density Power Divergence Estimation for the Generalized Exponential Distribution: Simulation studies

 The first two columns of Table \ref{table_sim2} are naturally identical to those of Table \ref{table_sim1}.
 Once one of the $n=100$ observations is replaced with the outlier value for each replication, all methods except MDPDE with $\alpha = 0.2, 0.5, 1$ return negative average biases for both $\lambda$ and $\nu$.
-For MDPDE with $\alpha = 0.2$, the average bias is closest to zero for $\lambda$ and for $\nu$, WLS estimation returns the least absolute average bias.
+For MDPDE with $\alpha = \alpha_{\textrm{opt}}$, the average bias is negative for $\lambda$ and positive for $\nu$; however, both the values are close to zero.
+For MDPDE with $\alpha = 0.2$, the average bias is closest to zero for $\lambda$, and for $\nu$, MDPDE with $\alpha = \alpha_{\textrm{opt}}$ returns the least absolute average bias.
 Unlike the $1\%$ contamination scenario in C1, where ML estimation outperforms all the alternatives in terms of MSE, MDPDE with $\alpha = 0.1$ outperforms other methods in C2.
-When the outlier percentage is 5\%, MDPDE with different choices of $\alpha = 0.2, 0.5$ performs better than other methods in terms of average bias and MSE.
+When the outlier percentage is 5\%, MDPDE with different choices of $\alpha = 0.5, \alpha_{\textrm{opt}}$ performs better than other methods in terms of average bias and MSE.
 Similar to C1, the robust LM estimation approach again performs poorer than all other methods except MM and PT.
-For the outlier percentage 10\%, all the estimation methods lead to negative biases for both $\lambda$ and $\nu$, except for MDPDE with $\alpha = 0.5$ in case of estimating $\nu$.
+For the outlier percentage 10\%, all the estimation methods lead to negative biases for both $\lambda$ and $\nu$, except for MDPDE with $\alpha = 0.5$ in the case of estimating $\nu$.
 In terms of both the average bias and MSE, MDPDE with $\alpha = 0.5$ outperforms all the alternative methods and other choices of $\alpha$.
+Similar to C1, in a practical setting, where the choice of $\alpha$ is arbitrary, choosing $\alpha = \alpha_{\textrm{opt}}$ is reasonable as it returns lower MSE and absolute bias compared to the competing methods (ML, MM, PT, LS, WLS, LM) in the presence of outliers.